-In December 2006, the Australian Government approved the Australian Seafood Cooperative Research Centre with an investment of \$37 million, making it the second-largest of all Australian CRCs until then.
-In 2007 the Seafood CRC Company Ltd was formed; the CRC board, Chaired by Peter Dundas-Smith, was elected by participants; and associated governance arrangements were put in place.30 The FRDC's investment of \$24 million over seven years was the largest in the CRC.
-Total Australian Government and industry investment was \$140 million.
+In December 2006, the Australian Government approved the establishment of the Australian Seafood Cooperative Research Centre with a cash investment of \$35.5 million, making it the second-largest of all Australian CRCs until then.
+The FRDC invested some \$31 million (including participants' contributions made through the FRDC) over seven years.
+Non-FRDC participants contributed some \$16 million over the seven years.
+Total Australian Government and industry investment was \$152 million (\$82 million in cash and \$70 million in-kind).
+In 2007 the Seafood CRC Company Ltd was formed; the CRC board, Chaired by Peter Dundas-Smith, was elected by participants; and associated governance arrangements were put in place.36